clstmbrly/Practice-Testing-Area/fpki_crawler_howto.md

 ### 3. All Certificates File (_allcerts.csv_)

-The _allcerts.csv_ (Microsoft Excel) file lists all CA certificates found by the Crawler with a line item for each.
+The _allcerts.csv_ (Microsoft Excel) file lists all CA certificates found by the Crawler.
 You can use this file to analyze certificates.
-The columns for each certificate line item are:
+The columns for each certificate line item are:<!--Is is necessary to list the column headers?-->

 (**Note: OIDs** are id-ad-caIssuers, id-ad-caRepository, and id-ad-timeStamping.)
 <!--These column headers are out of order and some were missing that I added-->